tamylaa/clodo-framework/docs/REUSABLE-FRAMEWORK-COMPONENTS.md

-# Reusable Lego Framework Package
+# Reusable Clodo Framework Package

 ## Overview
 A framework package that enables any service to implement the same domain configuration, feature flags, and deployment automation pattern we've built for the data service.